rawanysoliman/files-app/README.md

 ---

 ## Description
 The **Files App** is a Desktop-based application designed to help users manage their files and folders efficiently.
-It provides a user-friendly interface for uploading, organizing, and deletingfiles.
+It provides a user-friendly interface for uploading, organizing, and deleting files.
 Whether you're managing personal documents or collaborating on a project, this app simplifies file management.

 ---